Getting Started in Pokemon GO

 It’s important to note that Pokemon GO is a mobile game (iOS and Android).
 While a few features can be accessed through wifi, you won’t be able to accomplish much unless you have mobile data and can explore the world outside.

 Your first Pokemon isn’t as special as other Pokemon games.
 You will be able to find more of the same Pokemon in the wild.
 The point of Pokemon GO is to capture the same species over and over in order to earn candies to evolve and power-up your Pokemon.
-Your starter Pokemon will always have moderate base stats rated only 2 out of 3 stars.
+All starter Pokemon will have moderate base stats rated only 2 out of 3 stars.

 New players should note that most options reset once a day at 12am.
 Sending gifts, completing field challenges, catch streaks, and PokeStop streaks.